KaatWillems/KaatWillems/README.md

 ### Hi there 👋

-- 🔎 I'm looking for an internship (Aug & Sep) **(Front End Web Devopler)**
+- 🔎 I'm looking for an internship (Aug & Sep) **(Front End Web Developer)**
-- 🌱 Currenty following a Junior Web Development course at BeCode
+- 🌱 Currenty following a Web Development course at BeCode in Brussels
 - 👩‍💻 React, Javascript, CSS3, HTML5

 <!--